 Asynchronous learning

-Characteristic of asynchronous learning is that communication and interaction can take place with a time delay.
-The participant can therefore learn independently of the trainer when the necessary teaching materials are available online or offline.
+What characterizes asynchronous learning is that communication and interaction can take place with a time delay.
+Participants can therefore learn independently of the trainer, as long as the required learning materials are available online or offline.

-Advantage: Your participants can determine their own learning pace and repeat learning content as often as they like.
+Advantage: Your participants can set their own learning pace and repeat learning content as often as they like.

 Examples include: